 Agree with your child, that they should speak with you before accepting any new friends over social media.
 Even if they think they know them.
 So, you can make sure it is who they believe it to be.

 It is easy for children to forget that the people they are speaking to online are real and have feelings that can be hurt.

-There are many sources that lend support and guidance to make sure the internet is a great source of learning, play and socialising safely for your little one.
+You’re not alone.
+There are resources to lend support and guidance to make sure the internet is a great source of learning, play and socialising safely.